natcap/invest.users-guide/source/fisheries.rst

 Harvest
 ^^^^^^^

-Harvest (:math:`{H}_{x,t}`) from each subregion in the final (equilbrated) time step is calculated based on the user-defined exploitation rate(s) and vulnerability.
+Harvest (:math:`{H}_{x,t}`) from each subregion in the final (equilibrated) time step is calculated based on the user-defined exploitation rate(s) and vulnerability.
 Harvest can be output by numbers or by weight.
 Choosing the appropriate output metric depends on how catch is normally processed and sold.

 	Numbers (e.g. Dungeness crab:  :math:`{ H }_{ t,x }=\sum _{ a,s,x }^{  }{ { N }_{ a,s,x,t }{ Ex }_{ x }{ V }_{ a,s } }`